yandex-cloud/docs/en/message-queue/api-ref/index.md

 ## API response {#api-response}

-In response to an API request, {{ message-queue-name }} returns an XML structure containing the request result.
+In response to an API request, Message Queue returns an XML structure containing the request result.

 ### Successful response {#success}